 An application is only needed the first semester that you dual enroll.

 Summer I semester: April 18

 Summer II semester: May 30

-Step 2: Choose your courses
+Step 2: Meet with your counselor to choose your courses

 Tuition and fees